Factsheet about dengue

 • Humans are the main amplifying host of the virus.
 In tropical and sub-tropical urban areas, the viruses are maintained in a human/mosquito cycle.

-• The virus circulates between humans in village and urban areas.
-Dengue is essentially a village and urban disease because its principal vector, Aedes aegypti, is abundant in the peridomestic environment.
-The species is a highly effective vector: it feeds almost exclusively on humans, breeds in small man-made articles that contain water, rests inside buildings and is rarely found more than 50 meters from human habitation.
+• The virus circulates between humans in rural and urban areas.
+Dengue is essentially a rural and urban disease because its principal vector, Aedes aegypti, is abundant in the peri-domestic environment.
+The species is a highly effective vector: it feeds almost exclusively on humans, breeds in small human-made objects that contain water, rests inside buildings, and is rarely found at a distance of more than 50 meters from human habitation.
 Its biting habits tend to be diurnal.

-• A second species, the Asian tiger mosquito, Aedes albopictus, can be common in the peridomestic environment, particularly in urban areas with abundant vegetation.
-It is widely regarded, however, as a ‘secondary’ vector because it is not host-specific; blood-meals are taken from animals that are not susceptible to the dengue virus and therefore do not participate in the transmission cycle.
+• A second species, the Asian tiger mosquito, Aedes albopictus, can also be common in the peri-domestic environment, particularly in urban areas with abundant vegetation.
+However, it is widely regarded as a ‘secondary’ vector because it is not host-specific.
+Blood meals are taken from animals that are not susceptible to the dengue virus, and therefore, do not participate in the transmission cycle.
 Nevertheless, epidemics have occurred in places where this mosquito was the only vector species present.

 • Aedes aegypti was once present in Europe and responsible for large epidemics of yellow fever and dengue.
-Its disappearance after World War II has never been explained.
-Currently it is present in Madeira and it is conceivable that it could become re-established and widespread in Europe.
+Its disappearance from Europe after World War II has never been explained.
+Currently, it is present in Madeira, and it is conceivable that it could become re-established and widespread in Europe.

-• The Aedes albopictus mosquito present in southern Europe is well adapted to winter temperatures, and is likely to extend its range northwards.
-It is already a major nuisance in several Mediterranean countries, and was responsible for autochthonous cases of dengue in France and Croatia in 2010.
+• The Aedes albopictus mosquito is present in southern Europe and well adapted to winter temperatures.
+It is likely to extend its range northwards.
+It is already a major nuisance in several Mediterranean countries, and has been responsible for autochthonous cases of dengue in southern Europe since 2010.

 Diagnostics

-• Dengue viral genome can be detected by RT-PCR in blood specimens up to day five of illness.
+• The dengue viral genome can be detected by reverse transcription polymerase chain reaction (RT-PCR) in blood specimens up to the fifth day of illness.

-• Another approach is the detection of the non-structural-1 (NS1) dengue antigen up to day four post-onset.
-However sensitivity of the assay is depending on the serotype.
+• Another approach is the detection of the non-structural protein 1 (NS1) dengue antigen up to the fourth day post-onset of symptoms.
+However, sensitivity of the assay depends on the serotype.

 • Determination of the dengue serotype and genotype is important for epidemiological studies; co-circulation of different dengue serotypes during an outbreak is not uncommon.